Application of Sharia by country: Bahrain

 Article 2 of Bahrain's 2002 Constitution as originally adopted, as well as after February 2012 amendment, declares Islamic Sharia is a chief source of legislation.
 Four tiers of ordinary courts have jurisdiction over cases related to civil, administrative and criminal matters, with Court of Cassation the highest civil court in Bahrain; in all matters, the judges are required to resort to Sharia in case legislation is silent or unclear.
 Sharia courts handle personal status laws.

 A personal status law was codified in 2009 to regulate personal status matters.
 It applies only to Sunni Muslims; there is no codified personal status law for Shiites.
 In a Sharia court a Muslim woman's testimony is worth half of that of a Muslim man.

 Bangladesh

 Bangladesh has a secular constitution but marriage, divorce, alimony and property inheritance are regulated by Sharia for Muslims.
 The Constitution also declared Islam as its state religion.
 The Muslim Personal Law (Shariat) Application Act, 1937 (XXVI of 1937) applies to Muslims in all matters relating to family affairs.
 Islamic family law is applied through the regular court system.
 There are no limitations on interfaith marriages.

 Brunei

 Sharia courts decide personal status cases or cases relating to religious offences.
 Sultan Hassanal Bolkiah declared in 2011 his wish to establish Islamic criminal law as soon as possible.
 A new penal code enacted in May 2014 prescribes Sharia punishments, including the severing of limbs for property crimes and death by stoning for adultery and homosexuality.

+India

+India has a secular constitution but marriage, divorce, alimony and property inheritance are regulated by Sharia for Muslims.
+These laws are not applicable in the states of Goa and Uttarakhand.
+Additionally, these laws are not applicable to Indians who married under the Special Marriage Act, 1954.